stormmurdoc/victron_sdm630_bridge/README.md

 I use this privately, and it works in my timezone, your results may vary.

+__Update:__ Having owned a Multiplus II now, I can confirm that it works flawlessly with the ESS!

 Special Thanks to Sean (mitchese) who did most of the work for the shm-et340.
 Mostly of the code is forked from his repo.
 You can find here:
 [Repo](https://github.com/mitchese/shm-et340)

+# Tested Venus OS Version

+* 18.03.2022    v2.84

 # Setup